-4. Decide on and list documentation that promotes getting to know each child.

-- 5. Answer the following questions about organizing collected documentation into a portfolio. - How will items be organized in sequential or chronological order? - What types of categories, developmental domains, Desired Results or Indicators will be used to organize documentation? - How will staff know what the documentation tells about the child's learning, curiosity, creativity, and interactions with others? - · How will each item be labeled, reviewed, and evaluated? - Who will be responsible for adding to and managing collected documentation? - 6.
-Use your answers to create an organized portfolio.
+- 4. Request that groups make decisions on documentation that promotes getting to know each child. - 5.
+Have the group answer the following questions about organizing collected documentation into a portfolio. - How will items be organized in sequential or chronological order? - What types of categories, developmental domains, Desired Results or Indicators will be used to organize documentation? - How will staff know what the documentation tells about the child's learning, curiosity, creativity, and interactions with others? - How will each item be labeled, reviewed, and evaluated? - Who will be responsible for adding and managing collected documentation? - 6.
+Have individuals use the shared information to create an organized portfolio.
+Ask staff to bring a portfolio with authentic documentation to the next training session.